jorgebucaran/getopts.fish/README.md

 ### Operands

-- Every non-option, standalone argument is treated as an operand, and its key will be an underscore `_`.
+- Every non-option standalone argument will be treated as an operand, and its key will be an underscore `_`.

   ```console
   $ getopts alpha -w9